biokraft/my-cursor-framework/01-Cursor-for-Everyone/04-Custom-Modes-Tailoring-Cursor-to-You/04b-Mode-Spotlight-Learn.md

     *   "@my_complex_function.py Can you explain how this function works?"
     *   "What's the difference between REST and GraphQL?"
     *   "Tell me about the basics of Docker."

+### ⚙️ Setting Up Learn Mode

+To use Learn Mode, you first need to set it up as a Custom Mode in Cursor.
+If you're unfamiliar with creating Custom Modes, please refer to the [Introduction to Custom Modes](./04a-Introduction-to-Custom-Modes.md) for a step-by-step guide.
+You can copy the system prompt provided in this document to create your Learn Mode.

 By creating a dedicated Learn Mode, you make the process of acquiring new knowledge more interactive, efficient, and enjoyable within your Cursor environment.